BInGo: Bayesian Intrinsic Groupwise Registration via Explicit Hierarchical Disentanglement: Experiments and Results

-\textbf{BrainWeb.} The dataset comprises three sequences of brain magnetic resonance (MR) volumes, namely T1, T2 and proton-density (PD) weighted, which were synthesized from an MR image simulator and thereby well aligned \cite{journal/tmi/collins1998}.
-The images were skull-stripped and then sequentially deteriorated by noise and intensity non-uniformity to simulate real imaging conditions.
-One designated slice was repeatedly contorted by synthetic free-form deformations (FFDs), to generate image groups with four different degrees of distortion.
-Particularly, 40 groups were randomly selected for training, 40 for validation, and 80 for test.
-During training, distorted images were combined among sequences with the same distortion degree, resulting in a total of $10^3\times 4=4000$ training groups.
+\textbf{BraTS-2021.} The dataset provides 3D pre-operative T1, T1Gd, T2 and T2-FLAIR MR scans of patients with glioblastoma \cite{journal/tmi/menze2014,report/arxiv/baid2021}.
+We randomly selected 300/50/150 patient sets for training/validation/test.
+The volumes were downsampled into $2\times 2\times 2 \text{mm}^3$ with ROI of size $80\times 96\times 80$.
+As the images of each patient are pre-registered, we use synthetic free-form deformations (FFDs) with different control point spacings to simulate misalignments.

-\textbf{MS-CMR}.
-The MS-CMRSeg challenge \cite{journal/tpami/zhuang2019,journal/arxiv/zhuang2020} provided multi-sequence cardiac MR images from 45 patients.
-The sequences include LGE, bFFSP and T2, which exhibit complementary information of the cardiac structure.
-The images were preprocessed by affine co-registration, ROI cropping and slice selection.
-A total of 39 slices were used for training, 15 for validation and 44 for test.
-The sequences were pre-aligned, thus we imposed synthetic FFDs on the original images to better demonstrate the efficacy of the proposed registration method.
+\textbf{MS-CMR.} The MS-CMRSeg challenge \cite{journal/media/zhuang2022} provides cardiac MR sequences LGE, bSSFP, and T2 from 45 patients, which exhibit complementary information of the cardiac structure and pathology.
+The images were preprocessed by affine co-registration, ROI cropping, and slice selection, producing 39/15/44 slices for training/validation/test.
+We simulated worse misalignments by applying additional FFDs on original images to better demonstrate model efficacy.